-Underground Velvet "The Gift"
+Velvet Revolver "The Gift"

 Visit "The Gift" on MotoLyrics.com

 Waldo Jeffers had reached his limit.

-It was now Mid-August which meant that he had been separated from Marsha for more than two months.
-Two months, and all he had to show was three dog-eared letters and two when school had ended and she'd returned to Wisconsin, and he to Locust, Pennsylvania.
-She had sworn to maintain a certain fidelity, she would date occasionally, but only as amusement.
+It was now Mid-August which meant he had

+Been separated from Marsha for more than two

+months.
+Two months, and all he had

+To show was three dog-eared letters and two very

+expensive long-distance phone

+Calls.
+True, when school had ended and she'd returned

+to Wisconsin, and he to

+Locust, Pennsylvania, she had sworn to maintain a

+certain fidelity.
+She would

+Date occasionally, but merely as amusement.
+She

+would remain faithful.

 But lately Waldo had begun to worry.
-He had trouble sleeping at night and when he did, he had horrible dreams.
-He lay awake at night, tossing and turning underneath his quilt protector, tears welling in his eyes.
-As he pictured Marsha, her sworn vows overcome by liquor and the smooth soothing of some neanderthal, finally submitting to the final caresses of sexual oblivion.
+He had trouble sleeping at night and when He did, he had horrible dreams.
+He lay awake at night, tossing and turning Underneath his pleated quilt protector, tears welling in his eyes as he Pictured Marsha, her sworn vows overcome by liquor and the smooth soothing of Some neanderthal, finally submitting to the final caresses of sexual oblivion.
 It was more than the human mind could bear.